 family saloon, use that but accept its limitations - it's more of a

 challenge if your equipment is not too macho.
-If you are in the market for a new vehicle, here is a list of southern UK Ford car dealers.
 A diesel engine is

 better if possible because compression ignition does not cut out

 when the electrics get wet, so the car keeps going.
 Also bear in

 mind that cars with flat (or 'boxer') engines, such as Subaru's, are

 more vulnerable, since their spark plugs are low set.

 Here are some things you should do or carry: